strapi/documentation/docs/user-docs/latest/plugins/installing-plugins-via-marketplace.md

+---
+title: Installing plugins via the Marketplace - Strapi User Guide
+description: Instructions to install new plugins in a Strapi application via the Marketplace
+---

 # Installing plugins via the Marketplace

 The Marketplace is a section of the admin panel that lists all plugins that can be installed in a Strapi application.
 The Marketplace is accessible from _General > Marketplace_ in the main navigation of the admin panel.